 However, we will continue to accept further SHELAA submissions after this date.
 These new SHELAA submissions will be considered for next stage of preparation for the Wealden Local Plan in line with Council’s Local Development Scheme.

 The Strategic Housing and Economic Land Availability Assessment (SHELAA) is an essential piece of evidence which is required to support the Local Plan process.
 The assessment is promoted and set out in National Planning Practice Guidance.
 It is a technical assessment which considers the availability, suitability and achievability of land in the District for possible development.
-The National Planning Policy Framework (NPPF) under paragraph 67 confirms that strategic policy-making authorities should have a clear understanding of the land available in the area through the preparation of a strategic housing and economic land availability assessment and that planning policies should identify:
+The National Planning Policy Framework (NPPF) confirms that strategic policy-making authorities should have a clear understanding of the land available in its area through the preparation of a strategic housing and economic land availability assessment and that planning policies should identify:

 - a supply of specific, deliverable sites for years one to five of a plan period; and

-- specific, developable sites or broad locations for growth, for years 6-10 and, where possible, for years 11-15 of the plan.
+- specific developable sites or broad locations for growth, for years 6-10 and, where possible, for years 11-15 of the plan.

 The assessment does not in itself determine whether a site should be allocated for development but is a high level assessment used as a starting point to decide whether sites could be developed for housing, economic development or other uses in a Local Plan.
-It should be noted that if a site is included within the SHELAA, it does not mean it will be automatically granted planning permission or allocated within a Local Plan.
-The SHELAA is not a statement of Council planning policy.

 SHELAA Report – January 2019